 Doing More Together

 Together Spokane includes a $200 million School bond and a $240 million Parks levy to fund more than 200 projects that would strengthen neighborhoods, improve public health, and support economic growth.
+Both measures were approved by voters in the Nov.
+4, 2025 election.
+Voters supported the district's bond with 61.82% approval and the Parks levy by 55.8%.

 About the Spokane Public Schools Bond